afriwahyudi/Supplementary/README.md

 6. Written in Microsoft VSCode

 -----------------------------------------------------------------------------------
-To use this notebook,
+To use 'Notebook_for_LocalMachine',
 1. Download 'Notebook_for_LocalMachine' to your local machine
 2. We recommend to use IDE such as Microsoft VSCode to run this

 -----------------------------------------------------------------------------------
-For the notebook in 'Notebook_colabs' folder can be used in googlecolabs right away.
+To use 'Notebook_colabs',
-Just import this notebook in colabs then run
+It can be used in googlecolabs right away by importing this notebook in colabs then run

 -----------------------------------------------------------------------------------
 Notebook usage step: